This purse knitting pattern was dreamt up by me after I fell in love with garter stitch.

 Row 8 – Knit all stitches

 With the yarn still on your 4th triangle, turn the work and knit 1 row across all 4 triangles.
-See picture below.
+See the picture below.

 Knit all rows until the body measures 25 cm.

 Start the decreasing to create the next set of 4 triangles that make up the other side of the bag.

 Decreasing for Triangles

 Row 1 – Knit 2 together, K31, Knit 2 together, turn

 Row 3 – Knit 2 together, K29, Knit 2 together, turn